Trucks lined up at loading docks beside a large warehouse

 Forklift moving pallets inside a cross-dock hall

-Typical planning levers
+Typical levers in groupage planning

-Where depot complexity becomes manageable
+Where operational complexity becomes manageable in depot operations

 Plan delivery and pickup together

-Focus on local traffic around the depot
+Focus on pre-haul and post-haul around the depot

-Combine territory planning with daily dispatch
+Connect tactical territory planning with daily dispatch

-Territory and relation logic
+Territory planning and relation logic

 From primary and secondary territories to robust daily dispatch